ranfysvalle02/blog-drafts/llm-agg.md

 ### Azure OpenAI Setup

 Next, we set up our connection to Azure OpenAI.
-Azure OpenAI is used to generate language models that can help us analyze and summarize our data.
+Azure OpenAI can be replaced by your preferred LLM.

 ```python
 from langchain_openai import AzureChatOpenAI